bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/_index.md

 typora-root-url: ..\..\..\..\..\static
 ---

 Kianda processes are made up of **forms**.
-As we saw in [Plan your process](/docs/getting-started/create-first-process/plan-your-process/), you may have a paper forms or email flows that you want to turn into a dynamic, digital process.
+As we saw in [Plan your process](/docs/getting-started/create-first-process/plan-your-process/), you may have paper forms or email flows that you want to turn into dynamic, digital processes.